Crypt Gallery 2024

 Giclee print

-Braids are basically knots that are flattened into 2D diagrams that show how the knot strand crosses over and under itself, as in the image below.
+Braids are knots that are flattened and arranged into 2D diagrams that show how the knot strand crosses over and under itself.

 On Point